Fedda17/SICP-Workout/docs/solutions/SectionOne/barkeley-project-1/Project_Section1_Barkeley.md

  ```

+## Choose the next move by seeing what's on the Dealer's hand
 For the dealer sensitive strategy, there are two cases:
 I return true when the dealer facing up card is 7 or 8 or 9 or 10 or ace or picture and the customer has less than 17
 I return false when the dealer has 2 or 3 or 4 or 5 or 6 and the customer has less than 12